-Culture minister Miri Regev seeks to create new law in order to prevent any discussion on the Nakba.
-She also asked Nir Barkat, Jerusalem mayor, to appeal to the court against discussing "Nakba in Hebrew" at Barbur Art Gallery.
+Israeli Culture minister Miri Regev sought to to create a new law preventing any discussion of the Nakba.
+She also asked Jerusalem mayor, Nir Barkat, to seek a court order prohibiting the discussion of "Nakba in Hebrew" at Barbur Art Gallery.
 See her letter to the Attorney General.

 Read the story in Ha'aretz.

-Jonathan Ophir Interviewed Eitan Bronstein Aparicio about it.
-Read in Mondoweiss.
+Jonathan Ophir Interviewed Eitan Bronstein Aparicio about this.
+Read the text in Mondoweiss.

-Eventually the event at Barbur Art Gallery took place in June 18, 2016.
+Eventually the event at Barbur Art Gallery took place on June 18, 2016.
 Watch the video in Hebrew.